Marchex Earnings and Growth Analysis : Stock market Insights & financial analysis

 Marchex, Inc. is expected* to report earnings on 05/13/2021 after market close.
 The report will be for the fiscal Quarter ending Mar 2021.
 According to Zacks Investment Research, based on 2 analysts’ forecasts, the consensus EPS forecast for the quarter is $-0.13.
 The reported EPS for the same quarter last year was $-0.08.

-Marchex last announced its quarterly earnings data on March 1st, 2021.
-The technology company reported ($0.06) EPS for the quarter, beating analysts’ consensus estimates of ($0.09) by $0.03.
-The firm earned $12.69 million during the quarter, compared to the consensus estimate of $10.79 million.
+Marchex last posted its quarterly earnings data on March 1st, 2021.
+The technology company reported ($0.06) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.09) by $0.03.
+The firm had revenue of $12.69 million for the quarter, compared to the consensus estimate of $10.79 million.
 Marchex has generated ($0.01) earnings per share over the last year.
 Marchex has confirmed that its next quarterly earnings report will be published on Thursday, May 13th, 2021.
 Marchex will be holding an earnings conference call on Thursday, May 13th.
 Interested parties can register for or listen to the call using this link.

 Analyst Opinion on Marchex (NASDAQ:MCHX)